AnujKshatriya/Docker-Proxy-Server/README.md

 # Docker Reverse Proxy Service

-This project provides a simple reverse proxy server using Docker, with a React frontend for container management.
-It also allows users to list, create, and delete Docker containers, and it uses Socket.IO for real-time updates.
+This project provides a reverse proxy for Docker containers, along with a React frontend for container management.
+In addition to proxying, it allows users to list, create, and stop Docker containers, with real-time updates powered by Socket.IO..

 ## Table of Contents